pharpend/comarkdown/README.md

     cd comarkdown
     stack build

-There isn't an executable, and the current test suite hasn't been rewritten to match a rewrite of the library.
-I'm afraid all you can do at the moment is run `stack build` :/.
+There isn't an executable yet, but you can run the test suite with `stack test`.

 ## Contact